 Until the early 1900s, the primary mode of daily transportation in the United States had four legs and ran on hay.
 Then, by the early 1910s, the number of automobiles on the road surpassed the number of horse-drawn “vehicles.”
 This rapid change outpaced the creation of safety measures and laws to regulate the new traffic.

-Today, only 28% of 16-year-olds in the US have driver's licenses, and just 46% of them have their license by the time they turn 18.
-This means that far greater numbers of drivers are waiting until they are over 18 before getting behind the wheel.
+Today, only 28 percent of 16-year-olds in the U.S. have driver's licenses, and just 46 percent of them have their license by the time they turn 18.
+This means that far greater numbers of drivers are waiting until they are older than 18 before getting behind the wheel.

 Last Friday, a group of about 20 children and their families gathered in Pittsburgh for an event that would have life-changing consequences.
 For several years, our law firm has been involved with Variety’s “My Bike” program, which provides adaptive bicycles for children with disabilities.
 Friday’s event kicked off Variety’s newest program, “My Voice,” another wonderful initiative that helps children with extra needs live the fullest life possible.